 When it comes to where to save, here is where you can do so without sacrificing quality:

 - Mascara–You should switch out your mascara every 3 months or so making mascara something you’ll want to save on.
 Plus, some of my very favorite mascaras have been from the drugstore.
 Drugstore mascaras absolutely deliver.
 My very favorites are the original L’oreal Voluminous and L’oreal Voluminous Miss Manga.

 - Cream Shadow–Some of my go-to cream shadows/shadow sticks are not from Sephora.
 You know I love the Maybelline Color Tattoo 24 Hour shadows as well as NYX Jumbo Eye Pencils.
 No creasing, great pigment, very blendable, wide range of colors to choose from.

 - Nailpolish–Tell me the last time you finished a whole bottle of nailpolish?
 That’s what I thought.
 With nail trends changing so often, it just makes sense to save on your polish collection.
-I’ve had nice luck with Sonia Kashuk, Sally Hansen and Wet n’ Wild believe it or not!
+I’ve had nice luck with Sonia Kashuk, Sinful Colors, Sally Hansen and Wet n’ Wild believe it or not!